uic-library/Python_Intro/_episodes/02Variables.md

 In python variables need not be declared with a particular type.
 We can also change them as required

 ~~~
-x= "Python for Beginners" # x is now of type string
+x = "Python for Beginners"     # x is now of type string
-name= 5 #name is now of type int
+name = 5                       # name is now of type int
 print(x)
 print(name)
 ~~~
+{: .language-python}

 ## Policiy for naming Variables